 We feel differently about color depending on where we are emotionally at the time; certain colors will evoke certain feelings in just about anyone.
 For example, it’s been proven that if you surround yourself with red objects you’ll be more likely to feel aggressive and angry, while blue is calming and soothing.

 It’s clear then that color is one of the most powerful tools at our disposal when it comes to telling stories through film, which is why it’s so important to use color correctly.
-This is a blog post I have been meaning to write for a long time.

 The very first feature film I ever worked on was Boogie Nights and I learned so much from that experience, but one of the most important lessons I took away was how to use color effectively.